Vyral/tracy-frans-recruiting/_posts/2019-09-23-dodgeball--donate-day.md

 Be sure to save the date\!
 We look forward to seeing you there.&nbsp;

-As always, if you have any questions for us here at eXp Realty, don’t hesitate to reach out\!<br>&nbsp;
+As always, if you have any questions for us here at eXp Realty, don’t hesitate to reach out\!